hackerzhuli/unity-code/README.md

 >
 > **⚠️ Unity Version Requirement:** Our companion Unity package requires Unity 6.0 or higher.
 >
-> **⚠️ About the name:** Sorry for the Pro at the end of the name that seems odd, I intended to call it Unity Code, but vs marketplace doesn't allow extensions with the same name, and the name Unity Code is already taken.
+> **⚠️ About the name:** Sorry for the Pro at the end of the name that sounds like a paid extension, I intended to call it Unity Code, but vs marketplace doesn't allow extensions with the same name, and the name Unity Code is already taken.
+So Pro it is, but it is still totally free and open source!

 ## 🎮 Perfect for Unity Developers Who Want: